ondrejd/od-downloads-plugin/readme.txt

 1. Upload plugin's folder `od-downloads-plugin` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set up the plugin and its widgets
-4. For other details see [plugin's home page](http://www.ondrejd.info/projects/wordpress-plugins/od-downloads-plugin/)
+4. For other details see [plugin's home page](https://github.com/ondrejd/od-downloads-plugin)

 == Frequently Asked Questions ==

 = When I should use this plug-in? =

-Whenever you need to create simple downloads area or page with several files.
+Whenever you need to create simple downloads area or page with several files that you want to offer to your users.

 = Can be some files available only to registered users? =

-Yes.
-You can set some (or all) files that they can be downloaded only by registered users.
+Currently no, but you can write me and I will do it if your interest will be serious (probably supported with some donation).

 = Are the any statistics? =

-Yes.
-You can either attach GA code and track downloads via Google Analytics or use simple statistics that are bundled with this plug-in.
+Yes but just simple.
+Anyway, you can order from me solution that will suit better to your needs.

+= Can I change texts provided by the plugin? =

+Yes, you can use [Poedit](https://poedit.net/) for editing files with localization which are located in `languages` folder.

 == Screenshots ==